will1410/hopperdietzel/koha_notes/library_contact_sheet.md

 ```
 #### Step 3

 Then I want to add a header and a footer to the table.
 HTML includes a "th" element for header elements that adds style to those elements, but in order to get the informaiton in the footer to be styled similarly to the header, it's easiest to add css to make the footer act and look like the header.
+I'm adding the css inline in this example rather than adding it to the intranetusercss system preference in Koha so that it's easier to see what I'm doing in this example.

 You'll also note that I'm adding a "noprint" class to the logo column which will prevent that cell from being printed if someone tries to print the table from the screen.